 If your signal receiver function is defined within some other function or instance method, you must use the weak=False option when connecting it.
 Otherwise, it might seem to work at first, but will unpredictably stop being called at some point-typically on your production server, in a hard-to-debug way.
-See Django's listening to signals docs for more information.
+See Django's listening to signals does for more information.

-Pre- and post-send signals
+1.3.5 Pre- and post-send signals